 Digestive Tract Distress: When the fermentation of carbs occurs, it produces extra gas.
 These side effects include gas, bloating, and abdominal pain.
 Some users report an upset stomach or pain and diarrhea after taking carb blockers.

-Low Blood Sugar: Do not take carb blockers if you take insulin or other diabetes medications, until you talk to your doctor.
+Low Blood Sugar: Do not take carb blockers if you take insulin or other gastrointestinal medications, until you talk to your doctor.
 Carb blockers lower blood sugar, and mixing them with other diabetic medications may cause blood sugar to drop dangerously low.

 Allergies and Other Warnings: Some brands of these supplements contain wheat extract, fish, soy and other ingredients that are common allergies.
 Make sure to read the labels and make sure you are not allergic to any of the ingredients.
 Also, pregnant women should not take this supplement.
 If you have any type of gastrointestinal disorder, liver disease or a problem with your kidneys, don’t take carb blockers until you consult your doctor.